 Tom was sworn in as State Senator for the 27th District of Illinois in September of 2016 to fulfill the remaining two years of Senator Matt Murphy’s term after his retirement.
 In the Senate, he serves as Minority Spokesman for the Higher Education Committee and a Member of the Local Government, Government Reform, Appropriations II, Gaming, Licensed Activities & Pensions, and Telecommunications & Information Technology Committees.

 From 1986 to 1992, Tom served in the Marine Corps Reserve, initially as a field radio operator and then as an intelligence specialist.
 Although they did not get deployed to Saudi Arabia, his reserve unit was activated during Desert Storm.

-Tom and his wife, Sue, have four sons between them: Chris, a computer engineer in Chicago; Brian, a systems engineer in Maryland; Adam, a student at Harper College; and Christopher, a senior at Elk Grove High School.
+Tom grew up in Evanston and moved to Rolling Meadows in 1997.
+He and his wife, Sue, have four sons between them: Chris, a computer engineer in Chicago; Brian, a systems engineer in Los Angeles; Adam, a Harper College graduate who is a business major at the University of Illinois; and Christopher, a computer engineering major at the University of Illinois.
 They continue to reside in Rolling Meadows, where Tom is an active parishioner and lector at St. Colette Church.